-Net earnings for both periods were impacted by non-cash interest charges related to the Non-Controlling Interest ("NCI") obligation as well as higher interest charges on the loan contracted to acquire ABG in July 2023.
-Adjusted Earnings from Operations and Adjusted Net Earnings in the comparable period last year remove the impact of fair value adjustments related to inventory acquired during the aforementioned business combination from the reported figures.
+Net earnings for both the three and nine-month periods ended March 31, 2025 were impacted by non-cash interest charges related to the NCI obligation.
+Adjusted Earnings from Operations and Adjusted Net Earnings in the comparable period last year remove the impact of fair value adjustments related to inventory acquired during the aforementioned business combinations from the reported figures.
 See the "Non-IFRS Financial Measures" section of this MD&A for more information.